marianphillips/js-dom-minesweeper/README.md

  - Cleared spaces should be green, unchecked spaces grey, and spaces with a hit mine red.

 ## Challenge
-Allow the user to pick a difficulty at the start of the game For example, they can choose between "easy", "normal" and "hard" Depending on the difficulty, add more or fewer mines to the board
+- Allow the user to pick a difficulty at the start of the game.
+For example, they can choose between "easy", "normal" and "hard".
+Depending on the difficulty, add more or fewer mines to the board
+- Use either `setInverval` or `setTimeout` to render the final spaces 1 at a time, with a delay of 500ms between each cell being shown.

 ## Tips
 - Think about how can you repeatedly ask users for input until a condition is met?